 Croatia is a country with contrasting regions and customs.
 Dalmatia, Istria, Zagorje, Slavonia, Kvarner…each region has its own special traits.

-With Christmas just 11 days away weeks away, we look at what a typical Christmas looks like in Zagroje, the region located just north of the capital Zagreb.
+With Christmas just 1 day away, we look at what a typical Christmas looks like in Zagroje, the region located just north of the capital Zagreb.

 Today, Christmas preparations in Zagorje usually start around the day of St. Barbara, the 4th of December.
 Of course, those who can’t wait, start even earlier.
 On this day people plant ‘Christmas wheat’ in small pots to put beneath the Christmas tree.